Cloud-CV/EvalAI/docs/source/pull_request.md

 **Note:**

 - If you find that there is some relevant content to be mentioned or any doubts to be asked, then also mention these things in the comment.
-- After the reviews from the maintainer, fix the changes as suggested & push the code on the same branch after adding & committing.
+- After the reviews from the maintainer, fix the changes as suggested and push the code on the same branch after committing.

 Once you complete the above steps, you have successfully created a Pull Request to EvalAI.